Muskan-amity/demo-repo/README.md

 # demo-repo
-This is my first Github repository .
+This is my first Github repository.
+Author Name - Muskan